Does exercise also have a "golden period" for weight loss? Study: Exercise between 7-9am has the lowest BMI

 Should I “do yoga” when I’m in a bad mood?
 Research confirms that hot yoga classes twice a week can reduce depression by 50%

-The most effective exercise to “lower blood pressure” is not aerobic or heavy training!
+The most effective exercise to “lower blood pressure” is not aerobic or strength training!
 The benefits of medical treatment: it can be done at home without any equipment

 Related Articles: